Woman smelling flowers

 Beta-caryophyllene

 Beta-carophyllene contributes to the spiciness of cracked black pepper, and is found in cloves, hops, rosemary and cannabis..
-It was one of the first cannabis-derived compounds other than THC, CBD, and CBN shown to bind directly to endocannabinoid receptors
+It was one of the first cannabis-derived compounds shown to bind directly to endocannabinoid receptors

 Beta-carophyllene has been found to have anti-inflammatory, antimicrobial, antibacterial, and antioxidant properties, and other studies are being done to around the effect of beta-caryophyllene on anxiety, pain, cholesterol reduction, and the effect on neurodegenerative diseases and cancers.